tayseocom/HelixBuilder/replit.md

 This is a React-based web application for generating and managing presets for Line 6 Helix guitar processors.
 The application allows users to create, edit, and export preset configurations with effect blocks, snapshots, and footswitch assignments.
 It features a modern UI built with React, TypeScript, and shadcn/ui components, backed by an Express.js server with PostgreSQL database integration.

-**NEW: AI-Powered Effects Suggestions** - Users can describe the sound they want to achieve (with optional artist/genre references), and the application uses OpenAI's GPT-4o to suggest complete effects chains, snapshots, and performance tips based on professional guitar tone knowledge.

 ## User Preferences

 Preferred communication style: Simple, everyday language.